Otaku AI

 Points System, Airdrop & Collectibles

 We introduced an early points system to recognize active contributors ahead of a planned Q1 airdrop.
+Points are awarded based on product usage, participation and feedback, and early community support.

 In addition, we began teasing upcoming collectibles aimed at recognizing and rewarding our most active OG and Seeder community members.